27 February, 2020

 However, if we plan carefully and stick to good practices, the chances of experiencing problems are minimized.
 And that is why we increasingly see customers deciding to migrate to the aforementioned architecture.
 After all, most applications on the Internet were created based on a monolithic approach.
 Constantly changing business requirements force companies to employ new approaches to currently existing problems.

-Techniques and issues related to microservices that were not described here are still a whole lot.
+Techniques and issues related to microservices architecture that were not described here are still a whole lot.
 Unfortunately, I couldn’t fit all of them into this short series of articles as this much material would be enough to make a good book.
 However, I hope that the examples presented here will be helpful for people interested in the migration process for their new architecture.
+Also, you are now able to say whether you see any advantages of microservices vs monolithic application.
 After all, it can serve as simple guidelines or at least as an incentive for such a change.